-This is a more affordable version of the Logitech MX Craft Keyboard (Logitech MX Craft Review), and lacks the innovative Crown, but brings a higher quality construction and key feel from the Craft at a much more reasonable price-tag.
+It’s a more affordable version of the Logitech MX Craft Keyboard and lacks the innovative Crown.
+However, it brings higher quality construction and key feel from the Craft at a much more reasonable price tag.

 Office workers and creative professionals often look for more intuitive and efficient ways to interact with an increasingly digitalised workflow, and look for new input devices that allow for the most productivity.

 Logitech has since added in powerful productivity features with their ‘MX Master’ line of peripherals, which was started with the original MX Master mouse in 2015.
 This mouse contained industry leading technologies, including a sensor that can track on glass and extra buttons/macros made specifically for professionals.